abdullahamidi/Battleship/README.md

 Battleship game developed for Moralabs

-You can play game with in-game instructions.
+You can play the game with in-game instructions.

-You will place your ships to board by typing the X and Y coordinates. (e.g. 1 2)
+You will place your ships by typing the X and Y coordinates. (e.g. 1 2)

 After placement, program will ask you hit location and game goes on.

-Game will be over when one player's all ships sunk.
+Game will be over when one player's all ships defeated.

 //TR